 - Record AEs, as appropriate as described in Section 8.3.
 Note: Potential COVID-19 illnesses that are consistent with the clinical endpoint definition should not be recorded as AEs.
 These data will be captured as efficacy assessment data only on the relevant pages of the CRF, as these are expected endpoints. - Record details of any of the prohibited medications specified in Section 6.5.1 received by the participant if required for his or her clinical care. - If the visit is conducted in person, obtain a nasal (midturbinate) swab (collected by site staff).
-Alternatively, if conducted by telehealth, instruct the participant to self-collect a nasal (midturbinate) swab and ship for assessment at the central laboratory.
-The result from this swab will be provided to the site once it is available, but this will not be in real time, and cannot be relied upon to direct clinical care.
-Therefore, the participant should be encouraged to seek care, if appropriate, from his or her usual provider. - Collect COVID-19-related standard-of-care clinical and laboratory information.
-This includes, but is not limited to: - Symptoms and signs, including - Clinical signs at rest indicative of severe systemic illness (RR ≥30 breaths per minute, HR ≥125 beats per minute, SpO2 ≤93% on room air at sea level, or PaO2/FiO2 <300 mm Hg) - Evidence of shock (SBP <90 mm Hg, DBP <60 mm Hg, or requiring vasopressors) - Significant acute renal, hepatic, or neurologic dysfunction - Respiratory failure (defined as needing high-flow oxygen, noninvasive ventilation, mechanical ventilation, or ECMO) - Clinical diagnosis - Local laboratory COVID-19 test result - Full blood count - Blood chemistry, specifically creatinine, urea, liver function tests, and C-reactive protein - Imaging results (eg, CT or MRI scan) to document neurologic dysfunction - Number and type of any healthcare contact; duration of hospitalization and ICU stay - Death
+Alternatively, if conducted by telehealth, instruct the participant to self-collect a nasal (midturbinate) swab and ship for assessment at the central laboratory. - Collect COVID-19-related standard-of-care clinical and laboratory information.
+This includes, but is not limited to: - Symptoms and signs, including - Clinical signs at rest indicative of severe systemic illness (RR ≥30 breaths per minute, HR ≥125 beats per minute, SpO2 ≤93% on room air at sea level, or PaO2/FiO2 <300 mm Hg) - Evidence of shock (SBP <90 mm Hg, DBP <60 mm Hg, or requiring vasopressors) - Significant acute renal, hepatic, or neurologic dysfunction